-- Because of the disposal problems, the necessary special tools and specialist knowledge required, we recommend that you have the engine oil and filter changed by a Technical Service. - · Never pour oil down drains or into the ground. - Use a suitable container when draining the used oil.
+- Due to specific disposal requirements, the necessary special tools and specialist knowledge required, we recommend that you have the engine oil and filter changed by a Technical Service. - Never pour oil down drains or into the ground. - Use a suitable container when draining the used oil.
 It must be large enough to hold all the engine oil.